Mark Gillett

 Mark Gillett is a British business executive and technologist.
-He is currently a partner, managing director and the senior operating partner at Silver Lake Partners, one of the largest global technology investment funds.
+He is currently a partner, managing director and the senior operating partner at Silver Lake Partners, one of the largest global technology investment funds and the Co-CEO at Qualtrics.

 Gillett's experience spans leading the product management and development of embedded software and devices, and large scale cloud services.
 Much of his experience has focused on organisations undergoing operational, management, or technical change as a result of growth, change, of ownership/strategy or stress.
 He is best known for the rapid growth in users and value at Skype and his work leading and transforming engineering and operations at the company he took as Chief Development and Operations Officer while Skype was an independent company, prior to its acquisition by Microsoft.
 Gillett served as corporate vice-president for Lync and Skype at Microsoft from 2011 to 2013.
 Gillett has been granted a number of US and international patents in the fields of security, mobile computing, networking and communications.